Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit: Introduction

 CRs do not travel through the telescope's optical path nor do they follow the point spread function (PSF): they are not blurred by the atmosphere and are therefore sharper than a real PSF.
 Furthermore, they can come in any incidence angle to have less symmetrical morphologies than real astronomical sources.
 Several algorithms leverage this feature, like adapted PSF convolution \citep{2000PASP..112..703R}, histogram analysis \citep{2004PASP..116..148P}, fuzzy logic-based algorithms \citep{2005AN....326..428S}, and Laplacian edge detection \citep{2001PASP..113.1420V}.
 These methods and the IRAF task like \texttt{xzap} by M. Dickinson often require adjusting one or more hyper-parameters experimentally to obtain the best result per image.
 Machine learning algorithms like k-nearest neighbors, multilayer perceptrons~\citep{1991ESOC...38...51M}, and decision-tree classifiers~\citep{1995PASP..107..279S} showed promising results on small HST datasets, but lacked generality when compared to image-filtering techniques like \texttt{LA Cosmic} \citep{2001PASP..113.1420V}.

 Machine-learning methods have been widely adopted in astronomical research recently (see \cite{2019arXiv190407248B} for a review). \cite{2020ApJ...889...24Z} used a convolutional neural network (CNN) to identify CR contaminated pixels in \textit{Hubble Space Telescope (HST) ACS/WFC} images, in a method called \texttt{deepCR}.
-In contrast to using the Laplacian kernel \citep{4767946} for edge detection as is in \texttt{LA Cosmic}, the convolution kernels in \texttt{deepCR} learn the intrinsic characteristics of the CR artifacts, enabling it to detect CRs of arbitrary shapes and sizes.
+In contrast to using the Laplacian kernel \citep{4767946} for edge detection as is in LA Cosmic, CNNs learn the intrinsic characteristics of the CR artifacts, enabling it to detect CRs of arbitrary shapes and sizes.

-The \texttt{deepCR} model outperforms the state-of-the-art method \texttt{LA Cosmic} without manual parameter tuning, demonstrating the promise of deep learning for CR detection.
-The neural network architecture of \texttt{deepCR}, however, makes it sensitive to differences in CR rates and morphologies limiting its applicability to other instruments, specifically ground-based data with variable conditions from multiple instruments.
-Furthermore, the low CR rates in ground-based data makes it more difficult to train a CNN-based model.
-The $\sim$1:10,000 ratio between CR and non-CR pixels in our ground-based training data leads to the class-imbalance issue \citep{BUDA2018249} that provides too few CR pixels for spatial convolution, rendering the learning very inefficient.
+The deepCR model outperforms the state-of-the-art method LA Cosmic without manual parameter tuning, demonstrating the promise of deep learning for CR detection.
+However, its neural network architecture is an adaptation from U-Net \citep{2015arXiv150504597R} which was originally designed for biomedical images, limiting its ability to train a generic model for astronomical observations from different instruments, specifically ground-based data with variable conditions from multiple instruments. \edit1{Furthermore, the low CR rates in ground-based data: a $\sim$1:10,000 ratio between CR and non-CR pixels leads to an extreme class-imbalance issue \citep{BUDA2018249} that provides too few CR pixels for spatial convolution, rendering the training on LCO data more difficult comparing to HST data.}

-To address these issues, we present \texttt{Cosmic-CoNN}, a deep-learning framework designed to train generic CR detection models for ground-based instruments by explicitly addressing the class-imbalance issue and optimizing the neural network for the astronomical images' unique spatial and numerical features. \texttt{Cosmic-CoNN} also generalizes to other types of data like space-based and spectroscopic observations.
+To address these issues, we present Cosmic-CoNN, a deep-learning framework designed to train generic CR detection models for ground-based instruments by explicitly addressing the class-imbalance issue and optimizing the neural network for the astronomical images' unique spatial and numerical features.
+Cosmic-CoNN also generalizes to other types of data like space-based and spectroscopic observations.

 We leverage the publicly available data from \textit{Las Cumbres Observatory (LCO)} to build a large, diverse CR dataset. \textit{LCO}'s \texttt{BANZAI} data pipeline \citep{2018SPIE10707E..0KM} ensures data from different telescopes is not dominated by instrumental signature artifacts.
 It allows us to label CRs consistently in thousands of observations taken across a wide variety of sites with diverse scientific goals.
 The LCO CR dataset promises the rich feature coverage required for a generic CR detection model that would work for a variety of ground-based instruments.